K C Law College, Mumbai: 15 January 2020

-The Department of Law, University of Mumbai and K. C. Law College jointly organized a Workshop on Self Defense for girl students.
-Dr. Rajeshri Varhadi, H.O.D.
-Dept. Of Law and Prin.
+The Department of Law, University of Mumbai and K. C. Law College jointly organized a Workshop on Self Defense for female students.
+Dr. Rajeshri Varhadi, Head of the Department of Law, and Prin.
 Dr. Kavita Lalchandani emphasized the need for such workshops for Women empowerment and their importance for women during the time of need.
-The trainer was Shri Shivaji Pawar who gave good demonstrations along with his assistance.
+The trainer was Shri Shivaji Pawar who gave demonstrations along with his assistants.
 Many female students voluntarily participated in the workshop.

 16 January 2020

 A workshop was organized on digital literacy for women by Maharashtra State Commission for Women in collaboration with Kishinchand Chellaram Law College for study of social change.
 The workshop was attended by more than 200 women participants from both rural and urban areas.
 The workshop was inaugurated by Principal Dr. Kavita Lalchandani and Ms. Rupali Kapse, Trainer on behalf of MSCW.

 The trainer started her session with the role and function of State Commission for women.
 She further explained the various applications which the government has started for digitalization of various things i.e. banking, complaints, etc.